ajmaradiaga/ajmaradiaga.github.io/_posts/2019-11-29-Running-Minikube-on-Fedora.md

 ## minikube and kubectl

 Now that KVM is installed in the system, I can proceed to download/install minikube and kubectl.
-Detailed instruction can be found here: minikube - https://kubernetes.io/docs/tasks/tools/install-minikube/ and kubectl - https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-linux.
+Detailed instruction can be found here: [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) and [kubectl] (https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-linux).

 ```bash
 # minikube